francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 However, support for workspaces is becoming more common in these ecosystems, and I highly recommend using them if you are starting a new project:

-- Node.js: Use npm, Yarn or pnpm workspaces.
+- Node.js: Use npm, yarn or pnpm workspaces.
-- Python: Use Poetry or Pipenv.
+- Python: Use Poetry or pipenv.

-## Scaling from the .NET solution
+## Microservices and the limits of MSBuild and our pipeline

 We started with that one solution, and it was great.
 We had a single place to manage all our projects and did not need to worry about all the problems that come with multiple repositories: